 - pupmod-auditd

 - Completely overhauled the module with a focus on better acceptance testing and format compliance.

 - pupmod-augeasproviders

 - This was updated to 2.1.3.

 - The update to 2.1.3 caused the addition of all of the pupmod-augeasproviders modules below.

 - augeasproviders\apache

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\base

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\core

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\grub

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\mounttab

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\nagios

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\pam

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\postgresql

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\puppet

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\shellvar

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\ssh

 - Imported 2.1.3 to support the Augeasproviders stack.

 - augeasproviders\sysctl

 - Imported 2.1.3 to support the Augeasproviders stack.

 - pupmod-augeasproviders

 - This was updated to 2.1.3.

 - The update to 2.1.3 caused the addition of all of the pupmod-augeasproviders modules below.

 - pupmod-cgroups

 - Added acceptance tests.

 - pupmod-common => Deprecated Replaced by pupmod-simplib!

 - pupmod-simplib

 - Created parse\hosts function.

 - Added full tests for evaluating the ability to toggle FIPS mode.

+- pupmod-kibana

+- Add Kibana dashboards to the Kibana module.

+- Allows users to apply default SIMP Kibana Dashboards.

+- pupmod-logstash

+- Integrated SIMP and Electrical Logstash modules.

+- Changes the existing Logstash module to allow users to apply default SIMP filters.

 - pupmod-richardc-datacat

 - Incorporated the richardc/datacat module into the core for user convenience.

-- · pupmod-freeradius
+- pupmod-freeradius

 - Split the Freeradius module based on version so that it can be properly selected against the installed version of Freeradius.
 This may take two runs to coalesce.

 - pupmod-puppetlabs-inifile

 - Updated to version 1.2.0.

 - pupmod-puppetlabs-puppetdb

 - Updated to version 5.0.0-0.

 - pupmod-simp-kibana

 - Add Kibana dashboards to the Kibana module.

 - Allows users to apply default SIMP kibana Dashboards.

-- pupmod-simp-logstash - Integrated SIMP and Electrical Logstash modules. - Changes the existing Logstash module to allow users to apply default SIMP filters. - pupmod-pki - Now generate a system RSA public key against the passed private key. - pupmod-puppetlabs-postgresql - Initial import of the Puppet Labs PostgreSQL module. - Modifications were made to support the SIMP concat. - pupmod-puppetlabs-puppetdb - New import of the Puppet Labs PuppetDB module. - pupmod-simp-rsyslog - Module has been rewritten to support rsyslog 7.4. - pupmod-simp-simp - Set the SELinux Boolean 'use\nfs\home\dirs' to 'on' if a remote NFS server is used for home directories. - The 'runpuppet' script was modified to run 'fixfiles' on systems prior to the final puppet runs since RHEL7, in some cases, does not appear to honor the '/.autorelabel' file. - pupmod-puppetlabs-stdlib - Updated to version 4.5.1. - pupmod-sysctl - Moved the configuration file updates from sysctl.conf to sysctl.d/20-simp.conf to use the latest update mechanisms. - pupmod-tftpboot - Updated to use native packages and pull as muchs possible. - simp-doc - Updated tables across the board to be more readable. - Updated documentation relating to user management and user key management using SSH. - Rebranded the documentation and updated the color scheme. - Updated the default system passwords. - simp-rsync - Content has been restructured to eliminate licensing conflicts. - ClamAV has been refactored into a separate (GPL) package. - simp-utils - simp config was rewritten to allow for new features and flexibility. - Now provided as a Ruby gem "simp-cli". - Mcollective - Mcollective is now available to be installed and used with SIMP.
-It uses SSL/TLS along with user certificates for proper encryption and authentication.
+- pupmod-simp-logstash

+- Integrated SIMP and Electrical Logstash modules.

+- Changes the existing Logstash module to allow users to apply default SIMP filters.

+- pupmod-pki

+- Now generate a system RSA public key against the passed private key.

+- pupmod-puppetlabs-postgresql

+- Initial import of the Puppet Labs PostgreSQL module.

+- Modifications were made to support the SIMP concat.

+- pupmod-puppetlabs-puppetdb

+- New import of the Puppet Labs PuppetDB module.

+- pupmod-puppetlabs-stdlib

+- Updated to version 4.5.1.

+- pupmod-rsyslog

+- Migrated to Rsyslog 7 and the new RainerScript

+- Added acceptance tests.

+- pupmod-simp

+- Now set the SELinux Boolean use\nfs\home\dirs when using NFS for home directories.

+- 'fixfiles' is now run prior to the final 'runpuppet' client script runs due to various issues with autorelabel over time.

+- pupmod-tftpboot

+- Updated to use native packages and pull as much as possible.

+- simp-doc

+- Updated tables across the board to be more readable.

+- Updated documentation relating to user management and user key management using SSH.

+- Rebranded the documentation and updated the color scheme.

+- Updated the default system passwords.

+- pupmod-vsftpd Completely refactored to meet the new module layout guidance.
+The user and group are now able to be modified from the defaults Added a full suite of Beaker tests

+- simp-utils

+- 'simp config' was rewritten to allow for new features and flexibility.

+- Now provided as a Ruby gem simp-cli. - simp-doc